The following paragraph is a refresher on our macro analysis framework from a prior post:

 Below is a summary of our recent macro discussion:

-The U.S. continues to appear better than other developed markets, but the weakness that started to appear in global data 12-18 months ago is having a larger impact on U.S. data.
+The U.S. continues to report better economic data than other developed markets, but the weakness that started to appear in global data 18 months ago is having a larger impact on U.S. data.

 Price appreciation remains positive but has been slowing down.
 This appears to be normal as the cycle ages and prices have reached record highs.
 Return dispersion remains elevated and the retail sector continues to struggle while industrial continues to lead.
-This differentiation is a healthy sign that investors are appropriately assessing the potential risk-return across the real estate market with some evidence that well-located retail locations have been successfully repurposed.
+We believe this differentiation is a healthy sign that investors are appropriately assessing the potential risk-return across the real estate market with some evidence that well-located retail locations have been successfully repurposed.
 Development activity continues to remain balanced and there are few signs of oversupply.
 REIT net operating income (NOI) has slowed, most recently due to weakness in non-same store sales NOI.

 The recent corporate profits slowdown has caused leverage ratios to increase and interest coverage ratios to decline.
 They remain at levels that do not suggest immediate risks, but they are trending in the wrong direction.
 If the economy continues to track along the negative trajectory that we noted above, this will likely have a negative impact on corporate profits and cashflows.
 Declining profits combined with high levels of leverage will put the corporate sector in a vulnerable state.
 This is starting to materialize in the percentage of companies that are beating revenue and earnings expectations, as well as guidance for earnings growth for the remainder of 2019.
 Sustained weakness in the corporate sector could lead to an increase in unemployment, negatively impacting consumers, and eventually impacting the commercial real estate market through higher vacancy rates.

 Measures of business confidence have come off their recent highs.
 However, outside of CEO confidence, they remain at levels suggesting positive, yet slower, economic growth.
 This could be a temporary setback based on lack of direction around trade policy or a reflection of weaker global growth.
 Either way, business confidence has historically had a high correlation with capital investment which has a high correlation with profits and employment.
-We will continue to monitor developments in the corporate space, as they tend to lead the other components.
+We intend to continue to monitor developments in the corporate space, as they tend to lead the other components.

-In summary, we will continue to maintain our reduced level of market risk and likely look to further lower the risk profile of our portfolios should economic data continue to weaken from current levels.
-However, if the FOMC were to dramatically switch its policy stance in the next 30-60 days and economic data began to stabilize, we would likely return to a more normalized portfolio positioning.
+In summary, at this time, we continue to maintain our reduced level of market risk and we will likely look to further lower the risk profile of our portfolios should economic data continue to weaken from current levels.

 Rank Dawson, CFA